AlexandraVallet/vallet-research/about/index.md

 I am a multi-disciplinary researcher with a deep background in physics and neuroscience.
 I believe that fundamental laws of physics and mathematical models will provide breakthroughs in our understanding and management of dementia in the same way as it transformed other fields, such as meteorology or aerospace, decades ago.

-I studied fluid and solid mechanics in a graduate engineering school and obtained a PhD in high energy density physics.
-I worked in a semi industrial context as the principal investigator for experimental campaigns on the Laser [Megajoule facility](https://www-lmj.cea.fr/) (CEA – France).
-I coordinated work from several teams and used complex multi-physics, multi-code simulations to both design and interpret experiments reproducing ‘mini stars’ in the laboratory.
+My academic journey began with a graduate degree in engineering, where I focused on fluid and solid mechanics.
+Later, I got my PhD in high energy density physics and worked as a principal investigator on experimental campaigns at the  [Laser Megajoule facility](https://www-lmj.cea.fr/) in France where we were reproducing ‘mini stars’ in the laboratory.

-A fruitful encounter with neurosurgeon [Eric Schmidt](../members/eric-schmidt.html) and physicist [Sylvie Lorthois](../members/sylvie-lorthois.html) convinced me that current mathematical modelling capabilities, combined with existing neuroimaging technologies, provide an unprecedented opportunity to better understand brain ageing.
-Since 2018, I have immersed myself in neuroscience.
-I developed several modelling tools to predict fluid dynamics, solid deformation and fluid-structure interaction in the brain and demonstrated the potential of my transdisciplinary approach.
+While my work was fascinating, my interest in neurodegenerative diseases was piqued when I met neurosurgeon [Eric Schmidt](../members/eric-schmidt.html) and physicist [Sylvie Lorthois](../members/sylvie-lorthois.html).
+They convinced me of the potential for combining physics-based modelling with neuroimaging technologies to gain a better understanding of brain ageing.

+To pursue this interest, I shifted my focus to neuroscience and completed postdoctoral research at the ToNIC laboratory (INSERM, Toulouse, France), the IMFT laboratory (CNRS, Toulouse, France), and Kent Andre Mardal's team (mathematics department of the University of Oslo, Norway).
+During my postdocs, I developed several modelling tools to predict fluid dynamics, solid deformation, and fluid-structure interaction in the brain, demonstrating the potential of my transdisciplinary approach.

-I am now building an interdisciplinary [research project](../index.md) about the mechanical determinants of intracranial pulsatility.
+My current [research project](../index.md) focuses on investigating the mechanical aspects of intracranial vessel pulsation and its impact on brain health.
+As an associate professor at the SAINBIOSE laboratory (Saint-Etienne, France), I plan to continue pursuing this research with the goal of developing innovative diagnostic tools and preventive strategies for neurodegenerative diseases.

+ <i class="fas fa-scroll"></i> [Download CV](../pdfs/CVNovember2022-AlexandraVallet.pdf)

 {% include section.html %}

 ## Field of expertise